Health effects arising from the September 11 attacks

 Within seconds of the collapse of the World Trade Center in the September 11 attacks, building materials, electronic equipment, and furniture were pulverized and spread over the area of the Financial District of Lower Manhattan.
-In the five months following the attacks, dust from the pulverized buildings continued to fill the air of the World Trade Center site.
+In the five months following the attacks, dust from the destroyed buildings continued to fill the air of the World Trade Center site.
 Many New York residents have reported symptoms of Ground Zero–related respiratory illnesses.

 Various health programs have arisen to deal with the ongoing health effects of the September 11 attacks.
 The World Trade Center Health Program, which provides testing and treatment to 9/11 responders and survivors, consolidated many of these after the James Zadroga 9/11 Health and Compensation Act became law in January 2011.

 More people have died from illnesses caused by 9/11 than during the attack itself.
+As of 2023, it is estimated that over 5,000 people have died from medical complications related to the attacks, specifically those enrolled in the World Trade Center Health Program by the Centers for Disease Control and Prevention.

 Exposures and conditions

 As of December 2017, the most common conditions certified by the World Trade Center Health Program were rhinosinusitis, gastroesophageal reflux disease (GERD), asthma, sleep apnea, cancer, post-traumatic stress disorder, respiratory disease, chronic obstructive pulmonary disease, depression, and anxiety disorder.
 The most common cancers were skin cancer and prostate cancer.
 The World Trade Center Health Program regularly publishes the most commonly certified condition on its website.